FZJ-IEK3-VSA/glaes/README.md

 conda install -c conda-forge glaes
 ```

-If you are installing GLAES into an environment using and environment.yml file, make sure to add the conda-forge channel to the file:
+If you are installing GLAES into an environment using an environment.yml file, make sure to add the conda-forge channel to the file:

 ```yaml
 channels: